ShieldCommunity/api-template/README.md

 * UserFailedCheckEvent -  An event that is triggered whenever a player fails a check, please note that this event can also be triggered if KickType is SUCCESSFULLY

 In addition to the events, you have access to NullCordXImpl, then the ChannelWrapper, the kick type, the statistics, the language manager, the user manager, databases, messages and all the anti-bot on top of the database.
-They can be useful e.g. to avoid using reflection to access ChannelWrapper methods
+They can be useful e.g. to avoid using reflection to access ChannelWrapper methods without relying on reflection